President and Chief Executive Officer

 Prior to joining the organization, he worked for the Armed Forces Communications and Electronics Association and Bachner Communications, a public relations firm specializing in association management.
 Mike is a native of Washington, DC, and a graduate of the University of Virginia.
 He serves as a Chief Election Officer in Arlington, VA, and is an avid dog owner, softball player and drummer.

-Executive Vice President of Strategy & External Affairs
+Chief Operating Officer & Executive Vice President, Strategy & External Affairs

-Hull previously served as a senior policy advisor to FERC Commissioner Rob Powelson where he provided legal, policy and strategic guidance on issues related to the Commission’s oversight of wholesale energy markets, natural gas pipeline siting and oil pipeline rates until Powelson’s departure to join NAWC in August 2018.
-Prior to that, he served as Chief Counsel to Senate Majority Leader Jake Corman.
+Hull joined NAWC in 2018 as the Executive Vice President of Strategy & External Affairs.
+He previously served an advisor to FERC Commissioner Rob Powelson where he provided legal, policy and strategic guidance on issues related to the Commission’s oversight of wholesale energy markets, natural gas pipeline siting and oil pipeline rates.
+Prior to that, he served as Chief Counsel to Pennsylvania Senate Majority Leader Jake Corman.

 Mr. Hull earned his bachelor’s degree at Millersville University of Pennsylvania before graduating as valedictorian from Widener University School of Law.